-"Your situation will never change unless YOU do! #BeTheChangeYouSeek" "Practice & Application Sustain Success! #PASS"
+"Practice & Application Sustain Success! #PASS"

 -Instructor

 Fundamental Principles of Mathematics

 Mathematics is built upon two fundamental principles-pattern recognition and problem solving.
 Students must become able to recognize patterns in order to solve types of problems.
 Too often have I observed students hang a majority of time up on each specific problem, so it is my mission as your instructor to emphasize that there are sets of problems within the homework (HW) assigned that require one concept or skill to solve all problems in each set!
 It is the ultimate objective of this and any other mathematics course to enable you as the student to become proficient in both of these areas.
 But until you have reached the point of mastery in both, I submit to you a paraphrase of a quote taken from Tupac Shakur: "All eyes on me!"